SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 .. testcode:: overflowOperatorsWillUnderflow

     --> var willUnderflow = UInt8.min
-    <-- // willUnderflow : UInt8 = 0
+    <<< // willUnderflow : UInt8 = 0
+    /-> willUnderflow equals \(willUnderflow), which is the smallest value a UInt8 can hold
-    /// willUnderflow equals 0, which is the smallest value a UInt8 can hold --> willUnderflow = willUnderflow &- 1
+    <-/ willUnderflow equals 0, which is the smallest value a UInt8 can hold
-    >>> println("willUnderflow is now \(willUnderflow)")
+    --> willUnderflow = willUnderflow &- 1
-    <<< willUnderflow is now 255
+    /-> willUnderflow is now equal to \(willUnderflow)
-    /// willOverflow is now equal to 255
+    <-/ willUnderflow is now equal to 255

 A similar underflow happens for signed integers.
 As described under :ref:`Operators_BitwiseLeftAndRightShifts`,